-THE QUEENSLAND Trucking Association CEO Gary Mahon has labelled the use of demerit point penalties to enforce the M1 Commonwealth Games Congestion plan as unreasonable.
+THE QUEENSLAND Trucking Association CEO Gary Mahon has slammed the use of demerit point penalties to enforce the M1 Commonwealth Games Congestion plan, calling the move "unreasonable".

 "We were never of the understanding that the particular rule, which usually applies to bus lanes was going to be enforced that way.

 "The briefs were couched in terms of a cooperative measure, applying that penalty as part of the trial was not raised with the industry at all.

 "In my view demerit points are associated with safety, this plan is a congestion management issue; while it does have some safety outcomes in terms of what the research shows, that also comes down to the behaviour of car drivers," he said.